-Medicaid is a state and federal health insurance program established in 1965 for individuals with low income and limited assets.
+When it comes time to understand methods of paying for senior care, there is often confusion between Medicaid and Medicare.
+While Medicare is generally considered the federal health insurance program for people who are 65 or older, Medicaid is a state and federal health insurance program established for individuals with low income and limited assets.
 Although Medicare was established to provide health coverage for the elderly, it does not cover long-term care services.
 For this reason, many older Americans look to Medicaid as a means to pay for long-term care.
-Many people believe that Medicaid will cover all the costs of long-term care.
-However, while Medicaid does cover some of the costs of long-term care, there are strict eligibility requirements – and they vary greatly from state to state.
+Many people believe that Medicaid will cover all the costs of long-term care, however, although Medicaid does cover some of the costs of long-term care, there are strict eligibility requirements – and they vary greatly from state to state.

 Medicaid financial eligibility guidelines are based on both income and asset limits.
 Income limits are guided by Federal Poverty Level Standards as defined by the Department of Health and Human Services, and asset limits are derived from federal Medicare Low-Income Subsidy asset limits.
 These numbers are not straightforward; eligibility standards are determined by each state and every state adjusts these numbers for individuals vs. couples.
 It is crucial to research and apply for Medicaid in the state in which your loved one is receiving care.
 Long-distance caregivers who are consulting with elder law attorneys or benefit specialists should ensure that they are working with professionals who are knowledgeable about eligibility in the state where the care recipient resides.
 For eligibility and benefit details, explore the Centers for Medicare & Medicaid Services information specific to your state: Medicaid State Overviews

 How much can I have in assets and still qualify for Medicaid?